MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxlorenz.md

  #rxLorenz:  Lorenz Curve and Gini Coefficient

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description

 Compute and plot an empirical Lorenz curve from a variable in a data set, optionally